Read CSV

 This parameter indicates if lines should be trimmed (removal of empty spaces at the beginning and the end) before the column split is performed.
 This option might be problematic if TABs ('\t') are used as separators.

 This parameter indicates if quotes should be regarded.
-Quotes can be used to store special characters like column separators.
-For example if (,) is set as column separator and (") is set as quotes character, then a row (a,b,c,d) will be translated as 4 values for 4 columns.
+Quotes can be used to store special characters like column_separators.
+For example if (,) is set as column_separators and (") is set as quotes_character, then a row (a,b,c,d) will be translated as 4 values for 4 columns.
 On the other hand ("a,b,c,d") will be translated as a single column value a,b,c,d.
-If this parameter is set to false, the quotes character parameter and the escape character parameter cannot be defined.
+If this parameter is set to false, the quotes_character parameter and the escape_character parameter cannot be defined.

 This parameter is available if comment characters is set to true.
 Lines beginning with these characters are ignored.
 If this character is present in the middle of the line, anything that comes in that line after this character is ignored.
 The comment character itself is also ignored.